ExpediaGroup/overwhelm/README.md

 ## Prerequisite
 This project is based on golang 1.17.
 Make sure your GoRoot is configured to 1.17.
 If any other version then you may face issues.

-## Debugging
-Since this project is a Kubernetes operator triggered by resource creation, debugging can be done using a remote debugger.

-### Steps to achieve remote debugging:

-* Make sure you install `kind`
-* Create a kind cluster with the command in your terminal, `kind create cluster --name overwhelm`
-* Use this cluster for all your debugging needs
-* To build and deploy your operator run, `make deploy`
-* Once the operator resources are deployed and running successfully in the cluster, run the `make run-delve` command
-* In GoLand use remote debugger by selecting the `GO Remote` configuration.
-Within the configuration, host is `localhost` and port is `2345`
-* Now you can debug your code.
-To test the operator logic, deploy whatever resources you need from the config/samples folder.
-* Run `make undeploy` to remove your kubernetes resources once you are done

 ## Testing
 * Kubebuilder uses @Ginkgo and @Gomega test suites which are configured in controllers/suite_test.go
 * Run `make test` to test your changes.
 * Reference materials: [Gomega](https://onsi.github.io/gomega/) and [Ginkgo](https://onsi.github.io/ginkgo/)